Mental health training for staff

 Standard 2-day MHFA Course

-Counselling and Psychological Services (CAPS) counsellors who are Accredited MHFA Instructors provide this 2-day training to University staff free of charge.
+CAPS counsellors who are Licensed MHFA Instructors provide this 2-day training to University staff free of charge.
 Staff can register for the Standard MHFA Course via TrainME.
 Sessions are listed below.

 CourseDateTimeRegister